vavinash992/Lip-Synx/README.md

 Here due to less computational resources i had to use weights of pre-trained models

-Lip-Sync Training Guide
-Overview
-There are two critical stages in the training process:

-Expert Lip-Sync Discriminator Training
-Wav2Lip Model Training
-1. Expert Lip-Sync Discriminator Training
-If you prefer to skip this step, pre-trained weights are available for download.
-If you're going to train it yourself:

-css
-Copy code
-python color_syncnet_train.py --data_root lrs2_preprocessed/ --checkpoint_dir <folder_to_save_checkpoints>
-2. Wav2Lip Model Training
-There are two training options available:

-a.
-Without the Visual Quality Discriminator (Takes approximately <1 day)

 ## Lip-Sync Training Guide

 ### Overview